dainst/idai-field/manual/manual.en.md

 <p align="center"><img src="images/en/resources/goto_operation.png" alt="open operation resource"/></p>

-After saving, by clicking either on the name of the resource in the navigation bar or by clicking the top right pointing arrow of the new list item created for the resource, one can jump to the view dedicated to manage further resources within this operation.
+After saving, by clicking the
+top right pointing arrow of the new list item created for the resource, one can jump to the view dedicated to manage further resources within this operation.
+A tab containing the operation's view gets opened, which is shown in the navigation bar.
+This facilitates switching between operations.

 Depending on the type of the operation, different resource types can be created via the plus button of the operation view.

 <p align="center"><img src="images/en/resources/create_more.png" alt="Create resource"/></p>

+### Hierarchical ordering

 It is possible, to lay out resources hierarchically.
 Typically this is used to nest finds into stratigraphical units.
 If a stratigraphical unit or one of its subtypes has been created within